 Again, EssentialWellness coverage adds an extra $16 per month to each plan for $305 of annual coverage and BestWellness adds $26 per month for $535 of annual coverage.

 Pets Best is a little light on discounts, offering only 5% off your total premium if you insure more than one pet.
-You can also pay your premium monthly, quarterly, or annually.
-Because Pets Best charges $2.00 per transaction, you can save up to $22 by paying your premium upfront and in full for the year rather than monthly.
+You can choose to pay your premium monthly, quarterly, semi-annually or annually.
+Because Pets Best charges $2 per transaction, you can save up to $20 per year by paying your premium quarterly or semi-annually, or have the transaction fee waived completely by choosing annual payments.

 Pets Best also offers a 30-day money-back guarantee.
 As long as you haven’t been paid for any claims, you can cancel your policy within 30 days and get reimbursed for any premiums you paid.